People

 symartin@iu.edu

-Sylvia Martinez is an Associate Professor in Educational Leadership and Policy Studies and the Latino Studies program at Indiana University.
+Sylvia Martinez is a Professor in Educational Leadership and Policy Studies and the Latino Studies program at Indiana University.
 Her research focuses on Latino/a ethnic identity, Latino/a education, and sociology of education issues more generally.

 Sonia Lee